keatmin/stanford-cars-gcp/README.md

 # stanford-cars-gcp
 Image classification using fastai v1 running on Google Cloud Platform VM NVIDIA Tesla P1.
-A better results are found with training with rectangular images after training it on square images and doubling the number of images in the dataset with (cropped and original images) sees an increase in accuracy of the model (94.27% TTA accuracy).
+A better result is found with training with rectangular images after training it on square images and doubling the number of images in the dataset with (cropped and original images) sees an increase in accuracy of the model (94.27% TTA accuracy).

 This **readme** is arranged in such order:
 1. Results summary